Tachytaenius/tachy-guns/readme.md

 - Don't mix incompatible guns and ammo in the same squad!
 	It can lead to, for example, units holding large handgonnes and small handgonne charges.
 - You'll need to run `enable tachy-guns` to get it working in arena mode.
-- You can only fire ammo that says "fireable".
+- In the case of bullets and shotgun shells, you can only fire ammo that says "fireable"-- other ammo is just shells or projectiles.
-	Other ammo is just shells or projectiles.
+	In the case of muzzle-loaded ammo, charges are what you fire and balls are the projectiles (there are no casings).

 ## Versioning, Releasing, and Changelogging